rkuma183/wilsonmar.github.io/_posts/2014-07-30-apple-macbook-hardware.md

 2. Double-click to the right of the "Serial Number" label and press command + C to copy it to your internal clipboard.

 3. PROTIP: Paste the serial number in a document that you store separate from your laptop so that you'll have it in case your laptop is lost or stolen.
+Notify someone about that location in case you're lost or stolen ;)

 3. Click the red X at the upper-left of the pop-up to dismiss it.